-VOLUME: Turn the knob clockwise to increase volume.
-Turn it counterclockwise to decrease volume.
+VOL (Volume): Turn the knob to increase or to decrease volume.

 AUTO VOL (Automatic Volume): Your system has a feature called automatic volume.
 With this feature, your audio system adjusts automatically to make up for road and wind noise as you drive.